Telicent-io/telicent-core-charts/charts/telicent-core/charts/access-api/README.md

 ### Global Parameters

-Contains global values that are used across the charts inherited from the telicent core umbrella chart,
+Contains global parameters, these parameters are mirrored in the Telicent core umbrella chart

 | Name                      | Description                                                                                       | Value              |
 | ------------------------- | ------------------------------------------------------------------------------------------------- | ------------------ |